cheater/articles/haskell-curses.md

 > - Minimal support for special keys on terminals other than the linux-console.
 (F1-5 and arrow keys should work, but anything shifted isn't likely to.)
 > - Uses the TIOCGWINSZ ioctl to find the current window size, which appears to be limited to Linux and BSD.

-The *Vty* module suite is much more low-level than *NCurses* or even *HSCurses*.
+The *Vty* module suite is much easier and seems higher-level than *NCurses* or even *HSCurses*.
+It can be used to easily make complicated displays, but can also be used in a lower-level way if you want to use *putStrLn* and *hFlush*.
 I think it has to be very good for slightly upgrading the visual output of what otherwise is a listing in the terminal — think of colorizing grep output, making a spinner for wget, making progress bars, etc.

 ## Hello, *Vty*!
-You use Vty with normal Haskell functions.
-Therefore the simplest "hello world" style program does not use *Vty* at all:
-	#!/usr/bin/env runhaskell
-	module Main where

-	main = do
-	-- the main program
-	    putStrLn "Hello, Vty!"
+Vty has the concept of *Image*s and *Picture*s.
+Basically an *Image* seems to be the basic unit of graphics (think tiles / sprites), and a *Picture* is sort of like a finalized, rendered full-screen display (think Super Mario on NES).

+Apparently, *Vty*'s idea of graphical output is like this: You use *Graphics.Vty.Picture.pic_for_image* to transform an *Image* into a *Picture*.
+Finally, you use *Graphics.Vty.update* to print to *Picture* to your terminal.

-Let's now make a real "hello world" which puts the terminal in graphic mode and waits for input before terminating:
+Let's make a "hello world" which puts the terminal in graphic mode and waits for input before terminating:
 	import qualified Graphics.Vty as Vty

 	main = do